keyaria/Gingayu/README.md

   </a>
 </p>
 <h1 align="center">
-  Gatsby minimal starter
+  Galaxy Craft House
 </h1>
+<p> Site for a small pottery workshop in Saga, Japan.
+First step is create the initial site focusing on gingayu artwork.
+Next will be to optimize size with features such as zoom in, 360 view of products, added shopping features.
+Then will transition branding and site to the Galaxy Craft House branding and message once that project is fully finalized.

 ## 🚀 Gingayu Pottery Site

-1.  **Create a basic layout for Front Page.**
+1.  **Create a basic layout for Front Page.**  :heavy_check_mark:

 2.  **Make Wordpress Menu and posts and add queries**